Temporal Tables and how to use them in SQL Server

 Viewing Temporal table data in Excel

 With the SQL Spreads Add-In for Excel, you can view and write-back data to SQL Server from within Excel, making the data accessible to a wide range of people.
+It also ensures that any isolated data in Excel spreadsheets can be easily updated in SQL Server.
+This means that the data becomes valuable to higher management in reporting, and more importantly, can be tracked.

 In the screenshot below, you can see that I have connected to the EmployeeHistory table using SQL Spreads.
 Then I created a Tree Filter so that I can select an employee to see how their Job Title, Manager or Salary has changed over time.